2026 ECA Reconciliation Symposium, Tarndanya (Adelaide), 1 - 2 May 2026

 Registration

-Registration for the 2025 Reconciliation Symposium is OPEN.
+Registration for the 2026 Reconciliation Symposium is NOW OPEN.

 To receive updates regarding future Reconciliation Symposiums, subscribe to the ECA Events Newsletter.